Manage Intelligent Capture

 • Intelligent Capture Settings: Under the OTA Sniffer Capture > Completed Captures tabs on the Intelligent Capture Settings window, only the data of selected APs from the completed OTA Sniffer Capture sessions are downloaded.

-The following procedure shows you how to download the PCAP files from the Intelligent Capture Settings window.
+Use this procedure to download the PCAP files from the Intelligent Capture Settings window.

 Procedure